APetrinko/vue-calendar/README.md

 [DEMO](https://apetrinko.github.io/vue-calendar/)

 ## Description
 <p> This is a simple calendar that allows users to switch between months and displays the current time in London.
-The current date is highlighted in orange color, while days with events are colored in light orange.</p>
+The current date is highlighted in yellow color, while days with events are colored in light orange.</p>

 ## Stack of technologies I used:
 <p align="left">